Pentahedron

-With regular polygon faces, the two topological forms are the square pyramid and triangular prism.

-The square pyramid can be seen as a triangular prism where one of its side edges (joining two squares) is collapsed into a point, losing one edge and one vertex, and changing two squares into triangles.

-Geometric variations with irregular faces can also be constructed.

-Some irregular pentahedra with six vertices may be called wedges.
+The pentahedra can be used as space-filling.

+Concave

 An irregular pentahedron can be a non-convex solid: Consider a non-convex (planar) quadrilateral (such as a dart) as the base of the solid, and any point not in the base plane as the apex.

 Hosohedron

 There is a third topological polyhedral figure with 5 faces, degenerate as a polyhedron: it exists as a spherical tiling of digon faces, called a pentagonal hosohedron with Schläfli symbol {2,5}.
 It has 2 (antipodal point) vertices, 5 edges, and 5 digonal faces.